miller-28/luminara/README.md

 **Luminara** — derived from "lumen" (light) — symbolizes clarity and adaptability.

-Like light traveling through space, Luminara guides your HTTP requests with grace, reliability, and cosmic precision.
+Like light traveling through space, Luminara guides your HTTP requests with grace, reliability, and cosmic precision across all JavaScript environments.
 Built with mindfulness for developers who craft with intention.

-**Simple by Design** • **Separation of Concerns** • **Developer-Friendly** • **Extensible**
+**Framework-Agnostic** • **Simple by Design** • **Separation of Concerns** • **Developer-Friendly** • **Extensible**

-✨ *May your requests flow like starlight* ✨
+✨ *May your requests flow like starlight across any framework* ✨
 ```

 ---